Scien-ide/OkBloomer/README.md

 # Ok Bloomer
-Autoscaling Bloom filter with ultra low memory usage for PHP.
-Ok Bloomer, employs a layering strategy that allows it to grow as more items are added to the filter while maintaining an upper bound on the false positive rate.
+An autoscaling Bloom filter with ultra-low memory footprint for PHP.
+Ok Bloomer employs a layered filtering strategy that allows it to expand while maintaining an upper bound on the false positive rate.
+Each layer is comprised of a bitmap that remembers the hash signatures of the items inserted so far.
+If an item gets caught in the filter, then there is a small chance that the item was never seen before (a false positive).
+However, if an item passes through the filter, then it definitely has never been seen before.
+Bloom filters find many uses in caching systems, stream deduplication, [DNA sequence counting](https://github.com/Scien-ide/DNAHash), and many more.

-- Ultra low memory footprint
+- **Ultra-low** memory footprint
-- Works on streaming data
+- **Autoscaling** works on streaming data
-- Open-source and free to use commercially
+- **Open-source** and free to use commercially

-> **Note:** Due to the probabilistic nature of the Bloom filter, it may report false positives at a bounded rate.

 ## Installation
 Install into your project using [Composer](https://getcomposer.org/):